bdgoeko/MovingJpegs_Samsung/README.md

 This is a tool to split a Samsung "moving" image into a jpeg image and a mp4 movie

 This is a cheap hack, it will take one option of a filename of the file to split apart.
-The original file should not be alter... but it will create (or overwrite) a output.jpg and output.mp4.
+The original file should not be altered, it will create (or OVERWRITE) a output.jpg and output.mp4.

 If the files output.jpg and output.mp4 exist it will over write them!!!!

 I found this repo useful.